Crypto-Gi/qdrant_search_api_v3/mcp-server/INSTALL.md

 **Installation Complete!** 🎉

-Your Qdrant RAG MCP server is now ready to use in Windsurf.
+Your Docsplorer MCP server is now ready to use in Windsurf.